20 Ways to stay focused at work (+ instant hacks)

 Next, you’ll need to elevate your workspace with the right lighting and some greenery:

-• Open the shutters on the windows closest to you — to bring in as much natural light as you can and keep you fresh and alert — if your colleagues protest about this, bring in a small overhead LED lamp you’ll use to emulate natural lighting just for you.
+• Open the shutters on the windows closest to you — to bring in as much natural light as possible and keep yourself fresh and alert — if your colleagues protest about this, bring in a small overhead LED lamp you’ll use to emulate natural lighting just for you.

-Meditation helps you relax and regain your focus after a stressful work session — you can easily perform it at work whenever you need to organize your thoughts for future work.
+Meditation helps you relax and regain your focus after a stressful work session.
+On top of that, you can easily meditate at work whenever you need to organize your thoughts for future work.

 In addition, people with ADHD can benefit from a specific mental training practice called mindfulness meditation.
 This type of meditation can help increase attentional functioning and other cognitive abilities.